 Psychosomatic Student Group RIGA

-Psychosomatic Medicine is a branch of medicine that connects the health and illness with the emotional processes and social circumstances of the individual, thereby regarding the mind and the body as inseparable.
-It is often referred to as Behavioral Medicine or Psychosocial Medicine.
+Psychosomatic Medicine is a branch of medicine that connects the individual's biological pathophysiology of illness with emotional processes and social circumstances, thereby regarding the mind and the body as inseparable.

 The group adds to the university curriculum by getting students acquainted with the biopsychosocial model of health defined by the WHO.
 In the sessions, students can explore psychoanalytical personality types and theories, ideas from cognitive behavior therapy as well as basic communication techniques.
 PSGRiga often collaborates with other international and Latvian interest groups.

 Though its scientific branch is rather young in terms of modern medicine, the concept of connecting internal and external processes of the psyche and social life to illness dates back as far the 11th century with Avicenna.
 Even Hippocrates suggested: “Patients may recover their health simply through their contentment with the goodness of the physician."